 For this reason, the proposed Standard does not prescribe a documented seafood safety management system for the lower risk products as for the high risk products.
-Nevertheless, the standard will require a seafood business to systematically examine all its primary production operations to identify potential seafood safety hazards and implement controls that are commensurate with the food safety risk The extent of hazard identification, implementation of control measures and verification required should also be commensurate with the level of food safety risk involved.
+Nevertheless, the Standard will require a seafood business to systematically examine all its primary production operations to identify potential seafood safety hazards and implement controls that are commensurate with the food safety risk The extent of hazard identification, implementation of control measures and verification required should also be commensurate with the level of food safety risk involved.
 This is most appropriately determined by State and Territory jurisdictions in consultation with industry, taking account of local environmental factors.
 Where possible, State and Territory jurisdictions should use national forums such as the Implementation Subcommittee (ISC) if the Food Regulation Standing Committee to develop nationally consistent approaches to verification.

 The philosophy behind this approach is about taking a preventive approach to managing food safety hazards and for industry, at all parts of the food supply chain, to play their role in minimising such hazards.

 Option 3 proposes an approach based on risk - where risk is lower, the requirements are basic and where risks are higher, more significant requirements are proposed to manage food safety.

-The recommended option is consistent with the decision of the Australia and New Zealand Food Regulation Ministerial Council (Ministerial Council) in December 2003 - that food safety management approaches be based on risk and that food safety programs only be introduced where the benefits outweighed the costs of their implementation.
-In this regard, Ministers decided to require the introduction of food safety programs for oysters and other bivalves, up to the back door of the retail sector, following a cost benefit analysis undertaken as part of the National Risk Validation Project.
+The Australia and New Zealand Food Regulation Ministerial Council (Ministerial Council) made a decision in December 2003 - that food safety management approaches be based on risk and that food safety programs only be introduced where the benefits outweighed the costs of their implementation.
+Ministers also decided, based on the outcomes of the National Risk Validation Project, to require the introduction of food safety programs for oysters and other bivalves, up to the back door of the retail sector.
+The proposed Standard will implement the decision of Ministers.

-Specific recommendations are made in this Draft Assessment about implementation (effectively over a two year period) and a draft of the proposed Standard is included at Attachment 10.
+Specific recommendations are made in this Draft Assessment about implementation (effectively over a two year period) and a draft of the proposed Standard is included at Attachment 1.

-&lt;sup>1 Bivalve molluscs means all molluscan bivalves with the exclusion of spat, and scallops and pearl oysters where the only part of the product consumed is the adductor muscle.
+1 Bivalve molluscs means all molluscan bivalves with the exclusion of spat, and scallops and pearl oyster meat where the only part of the product consumed is the adductor muscle.

-The Standard will be supported by an interpretive guideline for enforcement officers, developed by FSANZ, and industry developed guides to assist industry comply with the standard.
+The Standard will be supported by an interpretive guideline for enforcement officers, developed by FSANZ, and industry developed guides to assist industry comply with the Standard.
 The framework for Option 3 is outlined below.